gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
-- continuation, stabilization, or escalation of fresh softening pressure against the restored clearer-independent regime
+- continuation, fading, or escalation of recurrent softening pressure against the restored clearer-independent regime

 This will let the triad be tested on:
 - whether the restored clearer-independent regime re-stabilizes as a true mainline
-- whether fresh softening pressure remains sub-threshold and fades again
+- whether recurrent softening pressure remains sub-threshold and fades again
-- whether transformed prior organization accumulates enough influence to reopen genuine lower-order relation
+- whether repeated sub-threshold pressure accumulates into genuine renewed lower-order relation
-- whether coherence can distinguish among re-stabilized independence, persistent sub-threshold softening, and authentic relational re-entry
+- whether coherence can distinguish among re-stabilized independence, recurrent softening pressure, and authentic relational re-entry